0rtis/jsafebox/README.md

-# JSafe - A standalone, cross-plateform virutal safe
+# JSafe - A standalone, cross-plateform virtual safe

 JSafe encrypt your file using AES encryption.
 It can be used as command line tool or with a _file explorer_ like interface.